|City Attorney's Office|

 |Lynn Gonzales||Legal Secretary|

 The City Attorney is the chief legal officer of the City of Folsom and is responsible for advising the Mayor, City Council, and City Manager on all legal matters pertaining to the city.
-The City Attorney also provides all department heads with advice regarding the law as it relates to the affairs of the city.
-The City Attorney and his staff are committed to providing accurate, timely, and effective legal advice and support to the City Council, City Manager, and city administrative staff.
+The City Attorney also advises city departments regarding laws pertaining to city operations and represents the city in court and in all legal and administrative proceedings.

 The City Attorney's Office is committed to: